pingcap/docs/dev/how-to/get-started/explore-sql.md

 TiDB is compatible with MySQL, you can use MySQL statements directly in most of the cases.
 For unsupported features, see [Compatibility with MySQL](/dev/reference/mysql-compatibility.md#unsupported-features).

-To experiment with SQL and test out TiDB compatibility with MySQL queries, you can [run TiDB directly in your web browser](https://tour.tidb.io/) without installing TiDB.
+To experiment with SQL and test out TiDB compatibility with MySQL queries, you can [run TiDB directly in your web browser without installing it](https://tour.tidb.io/).
 You can also first deploy a TiDB cluster and then run SQL statements in it.

 This page walks you through the basic TiDB SQL statements such as DDL, DML and CRUD operations.
 For a complete list of TiDB statements, see [TiDB SQL Syntax Diagram](https://pingcap.github.io/sqlgram/).